loosolab/FRED/docs/source/whitelist.rst

      - whitelists/abbrev/disease
    * - As shown in the extract from keys.yaml, the experimental factor disease is divided into the subdomains status, type, and stage using an underlying dictionary.
      - Abbreviations must be created for the keys disease_status, disease_type and disease_stage which are included in disease, since these keys are also written in the file name.
-     - Here you can see the abbreviated whitelists for the values of the keys.
-For disease_stage no abbrev whitelist was created, because the included values are already very short and do not contain any special characters.
    * -
        .. code-block:: yaml